Katie Underwood: 2002–2010: Collaborations and solo releases

 In June 2006, Underwood re-emerged with dance act T-Funk on the track "Be Together", topping the ARIA Club charts for five consecutive weeks.
-It peaked at No. 31 on the mainstream singles chart.
+It peaked at number 31 on the mainstream singles chart.
 The music video of this track directed by Bangladeshi born Australian director Zayed Rizwan AKA Silk was nominated in the best music video category in Aria Awards 2007.
+In 2007, Underwood starred in a musical called Dark Angels, based on the story of a bisexual burlesque star.